-- Staff must ensure the child is in a safe place and in receipt of support - Staff must initially make a verbal report to the DSL to alert them to the safeguarding/child protection concern - Staff must make a written report using the school record keeping process; - All concern forms are located in the pink box in the staff room or are available from the SLT office.
-They are printed on pink paper.
-However, staff are encouraged to report concerns directly via CPOMS.
-Staff are encouraged to report by the quickest route possible. e.g. email or copy of meeting notes.
-All concerns will be entered into the school's recording system, CPOMS. - Staff must ensure the time and date of the incident is recorded - A factual account of the incident must be recorded, including who was involved, what was said/seen/heard, where the incident took place and any actual words or phrases used by the child - Use a body map to record any injuries seen or reported by the child - Staff must sign and date the report giving details of their role within school - The DSL must record when the report was passed to them and what action was taken alongside any outcomes achieved This is recorded on CPOMS as an Action or as an additional Incident. - The DSL must ensure the child's wishes and feelings are taken into consideration when deciding on next steps.
+Staff must ensure the child is in a safe place and in receipt of support

+- Staff must initially make a verbal report to the DSL to alert them to the safeguarding/child protection concern - Staff must make a written report using the school record keeping process

+- All concerns should be reported via the school's CPOMS online reporting system.
+If this is not possible, staff should complete a pink form (available from the DSL) or email the DSL directly. - Staff must ensure the time and date of the incident is recorded - A factual account of the incident must be recorded, including who was involved, what was said/seen/heard, where the incident took place and any actual words or phrases used by the child - Use a body map to record any injuries seen or reported by the child - Staff must sign and date the report giving details of their role within school - The DSL must record when the report was passed to them and what action was taken alongside any outcomes achieved.
+All Concerns are seen directly by the DSL, who records actions as a separate "Action" or as an additional incident. - The DSL must ensure the child's wishes and feelings are taken into consideration when deciding on next steps.

-Through our Attendance Policy, we have a robust system for monitoring attendance and will act to address absenteeism with parents/carers and pupils promptly and identify any safeguarding issues arising.
+Through our Attendance Policy, we have a robust system for monitoring attendance which is in line with the latest national attendance guidance, and will act to address absenteeism with parents/carers and pupils promptly and identify any safeguarding issues arising.

 Parents are required to notify the school on each day of absence unless a period of leave has been authorised in advance.
 The school office will contact the primary carer from 9.30am if no message has been received.
-In the vent that the primary carer cannot be contacted, attempts will be made to contact the emergency contacts in preference order.
+In the event that the primary carer cannot be contacted, attempts will be made to contact the emergency contacts in preference order.
+Where no response is received, the incident will be reported via CPOMS, tagged as Attendance and Concern, for the attention of the DSL team and the Attendance Officer.